caitlyn-wilhelm/IceCoverage/ChaoticExample/README.md

 bigplanet bpl.in
 ```

-This command generates a ["big planet file"](https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html) called _ChaoticExample.bpf_ that contains only the data needed for this figure.
+This command generates a ["bigplanet file"](https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html) called _ChaoticExample.bpf_ that contains only the data needed for this figure.
 To create the figure, execute the following command in the command line:

 ```
 python makeplot.py <pdf | png>